 Where Did the Name Blue Moon Originate?

-Supposedly, it all started from a misinterpretation of the 1937 Maine Farmer’s Almanac in answer to a question in the Sky & Telescope magazine’s 1946 quiz.
-The Almanac had a Blue Moon defined as the third full moon of the season that contains four full Moons.
+Supposedly, the term Blue Moon started from a misinterpretation of the 1937 Maine Farmer’s Almanac in answer to a question in the Sky & Telescope magazine’s 1943 quiz, so goes the story by Sky and Telescope.

 Key to Moon Features

 - Rima for rille